 Stress-related acne can be treated by finding the causes of the stress and eliminating or ameliorating them, if possible.
-Emotionally-induced stress may be relieved by medication, flower essences, or pheromone-based products, such as Feliway.
+Emotionally-induced stress may be relieved by medication, flower-scented essential oils, or pheromone-based products, such as Feliway.
 Environmentally-caused stress might be solved by doing whatever possible to change the environment (providing plenty of toys and vertical space, move the furniture back that you just moved, or backing off and gradually re-introducing that new cat or dog).

 Feline acne starts as small, oily black plugs in the chin, much like blackheads, which may progress to red, itchy bumps, which may become infected.
 Treatment varies, but most veterinarians will recommend daily cleaning with an antibiotic soap, followed by a topical ointment, either antibiotic or anti-fungal.
 Oral antibiotics may also be prescribed.

 Severe cases of feline acne may be difficult to eradicate, so you'll want to take your cat to the veterinarian at the first sign of black spots on the chin.
 Although cats are not embarrassed by acne, as humans are, the condition is still potentially serious and can result in infections, painful swelling, and scaring, and should not be ignored.